rubyguides

 config # => {:host=>"localhost", :port=>8080}

 When keys overlap, you can provide a block to resolve conflicts yourself.
-The block receives three arguments: the key, the value from the original hash, and the value from the merging hash.
+The block receives three arguments: the key, the value from the original data, and the value from the incoming one.

 prices = { apple: 1.00, banana: 0.50 }